Covering a set of line segments with a few squares: Problem 2: The Subtrajectory Data Structure Problem

+Using Tool~\ref{tool:ue} we can report whether a vertical half-line intersects a subtrajectory.
+We build Tool~\ref{tool:ue} in all four cardinal directions.
+Similarly, we will build Tool~\ref{tool:pl_slab} and Tool~\ref{tool:pl_quadrant} in all four cardinal directions.

-\begin{repeattool}{tool:pl} A highest vertex data structure that preprocesses a trajectory in $O(n \log n)$ time, so that given a query subtrajectory and a query axis-parallel rectangle, it returns the highest vertex of the subtrajectory inside the rectangle (if one exists) in $O(\log^2 n)$ time. \end{repeattool}
+\begin{tool} An $O(n\log n)$ size ``highest vertex'' data structure that can be built in $O(n\log n)$ time and given a pair of query points $s \prec t$ on \T and a vertical query slab can return the highest vertex of \T in subtrajectory $\T[s,t]$ in the slab in $O(\log n)$ time.
+See Figure~\ref{fig:tool:pl}. \end{tool}

-\begin{proof} We use a similar approach to Appendix~\ref{apx:tool:bb} and~\ref{apx:tool:ue}.
-We build a binary search tree over the vertices of $\mathcal{T}$, so that associated with each leaf node is a vertex of $\mathcal{T}$, and associated with each internal node is the canonical subset of all its descendants.
-Every subtrajectory, or rather, the set of vertices inside any subtrajectroy, can be decomposed into a union of $O(\log n)$ canonical subsets.

-At each internal node, we build a highest vertex data structure over the vertices in its canonical subset.
-To build the highest vertex data structure, we simply adapt the orthogonal range searching data structure.
-Instead of counting the number of vertices in an orthogonal range, we have the orthogonal range searching data structure return the highest vertex inside the orthogonal range, if one exists.
-The orthogonal range searching data structure can be build in $O(n \log n)$ time, and orthogonal range queries can be answered in $O(\log n)$ time~\cite{DBLP:books/lib/BergCKO08}.
-Finally, we decompose the subtrajectory query into canonical subsets and query each canonical subset.
-The overall query time is $O(\log^2 n)$. \end{proof}